purbancz/python-armstrong/README.md

 1. **Precomputing**: The `powers` list precomputes the `i`th power of all digits from 0 to 9 for `i` in the range `ran+1`.
 This avoids having to compute these powers repeatedly for each combination.

-2. **Combinations with replacement**: The `combinations_with_replacement` function from the `itertools` module generates all combinations of a certain size from the digits 0 to 9, allowing each digit to be used more than once.
+2. **Combinations with replacement/multiset approach**: The `combinations_with_replacement` function from the `itertools` module generates all combinations of a certain size from the digits 0 to 9, allowing each digit to be used more than once.
 This significantly reduces the search space compared to generating all permutations of the digits.

-3. **Checking sums early**: The code calculates the sum of the `i`th powers of the digits in a combination (`combval`) and checks if this sum is greater than `9**i * i`.
+3. **Early exit**: The code calculates the sum of the `i`th powers of the digits in a combination (`combval`) and checks if this sum is greater than `9**i * i`.
 If it is, it skips to the next combination.
 This avoids unnecessary computations for combinations that cannot possibly form an Armstrong number.

 4. **Sorting and comparing tuples**: The code converts the sum of `combval` into a tuple of its digits (`sumalist`), sorts both `sumalist` and the combination, and checks if they're equal.
 This is a more efficient way to check if a combination forms an Armstrong number compared to generating all permutations of the combination.